Deep learning for track recognition in pixel and strip-based particle detectors: TrackNETv3 neural network

+where $\lambda_{1-3}$ are the weights; $p$ indicates whether the set of input hits belongs to a true track; $p'$ is the predicted probability of track/ghost; $x'$, $y'$ are the predicted coordinates of the ellipse center; $x$, $y$ are coordinates of the next hit of the true track segment; $R1$, $R2$ are semiaxes of the ellipse; $FL(p, p')$ is a balanced focal loss \cite{focalloss} with a weighting factor $\alpha \in [0, 1]$.

+Combining track extrapolation with testing the hypothesis that the set of hits belongs to a true track and is compatible with a smooth track curve is a kind of multitask learning.
+Such learning strategy requires a careful choice of hyperparameters for the objective for minimization.
+The reason is that simultaneous optimization of multiple objectives makes the surface of the loss function more complex, causing problems in stability and convergence.
+At the same time, the regression part with ellipse prediction may work as a regularizer for the classification part preventing the network from rolling into local optimum by imposing the need to learn the spatial structure of tracks.
+Note, that this essentially reproduces the idea of the Kalman filter with the difference that it is a neural network that approximates the track parameters using synaptic weights determined during its training.

-However, the TrackNET model has some shortcomings.
-The neural network loss function has three parameters to which it is very sensitive.
-In addition, the neural network is difficult to train in the case of strip-based readout with many fake hits, since it turns out to be difficult to find a balance between good extrapolation and classification in conditions when the number of false track candidates is substantially larger than the number of real ones.
-Nevertheless, it is noteworthy that the procedure for predicting an ellipse to find the next hit of a track candidate already gives a hint about the smoothness of the curve.
-This feature was used to improve the model and resulted in a new TrackNETv2 neural network~\cite{Goncharov:2019moh}.
+The TrackNETv1 model has some shortcomings, though.
+First, the TrackNETv1 loss function is too sensitive to its three parameters.
+Also, it turns out that the neural network is difficult to train in the case of strip-based readout with many fake hits.
+The problem is to find a balance between good extrapolation and classification when the number of false track candidates is substantially larger than the number of true ones.
+Keeping in mind, that predicting an ellipse to find the next hit of a track candidate already contains an information about the smoothness of the track curve, we decided to remove the classification from the loss function, coming to the TrackNETv2 model.

 The architecture of the TrackNETv2 model is shown in Fig.~\ref{fig_tracknet}.
 The input of the neural network is a matrix, where each row contains hit coordinates for a track candidate.
 The first row of the matrix contains hit parameters in the first detector plane, the second row in the second one, and so on.
 The size of the matrix is fixed, and the number of rows corresponds to the number of detector planes, except one.
 The remaining input is padded by zeros.

-The network predicts the position and size of the ellipse, where the next hit of a track candidate is possibly located.
-The linear activation function is chosen to predict the position of the center of the ellipse, while the softplus~\cite{softplus_act} activation function is used for semi-axes prediction.
 The loss function is described by the equation:

-where $\lambda_1,\lambda_2$ are the weights for the equation terms; $x',y'$ are the coordinates of the predicted ellipse center; $x,y$ are the coordinates of the next hit of the current track; $R_1,R_2$ are the semi-axes of the predicted ellipse.

-The loss function allows one to predict the center of the ellipse close to the position of the next hit, simultaneously reducing the size of the semi-axes as much as possible, keeping the true hit within the ellipse.